-3.3.
-The Post 1996 Period
+The Post 1996 period

+- 3.6.
 The year 1996 marked a turning point in terms of Tobago's autonomy.
-With the passage of Act #40 of 1996, the process of decentralization to the THA was further strengthened.
-Section 5 (1) of the Act stipulates that the Assembly is constituted as a body corporate, thus conferring on it a legal identity.
-In addition, Section 25 (1) of the THA Act stipulates that without prejudice to section 75 (1) of the constitution, the Assembly shall, in relation to Tobago, be responsible for the formulation and implementation of policy in respect of matters set out in the Fifth Schedule.
-These matters include, but are not limited to: Finance, State Lands, Tourism, Agriculture, Fisheries, Town and Country Planning, Infrastructure, Highways and Roads, Industrial

-Development, the Environment, Customs and Excise and Education.5 The responsibility to be exercised in relation to Tobago includes any part of the territorial sea, which lies within six nautical miles of the island of Tobago.
-Also, Section 26 (1) states that the Assembly shall not have responsibility for matters set out in the Sixth Schedule.
-These include areas such as National Security, Foreign Affairs, Judiciary, Immigration and Legal Affairs.6 These items remain the responsibility of Central Government.
+In 1996 with the passage of Act #40 of 1996, the process of decentralization to the THA was further strengthened.
+Section 5 (1) of the Act stipulated that the Assembly is constituted as a body corporate thus conferring on it a legal identity.
+In addition, section 25 (1) of the THA Act stipulates that without prejudice to section 75 (1) of the constitution the Assembly shall, in relation to Tobago, be responsible for the formulation and implementation of policy in respect of matters set out in the Fifth Schedule.
+These matters include, but are not limited to, Finance, State Lands, Tourism, Agriculture, Fisheries, Town and Country Planning, Infrastructure, Highways and Roads, Industrial Development, the Environment, Customs and Excise and Education5.
+The responsibility to be exercised in relation to Tobago, include any part of the territorial sea, which lies within six nautical miles of the island of Tobago.
+Also, section 26 (1) states that the Assembly shall not have responsibility for matters set out in the Sixth Schedule.
+These include areas such as National Security, Foreign Affairs, Judiciary, immigration and Legal Affairs 16.
+These items remain the responsibility of Central Government.
 Section 29 provides for the making of Assembly Laws, which would play an important role in the implementation of policies of the Assembly.
-The Assembly debates these proposed laws, they are then transmitted to Cabinet, and subject to Cabinet agreeing with the proposed laws, they are then introduced into Parliament for debate and ultimately for the approval of Parliament.
-It is further stipulated that a Bill adopted by the Assembly shall not be contrary to any written law of the Republic of Trinidad and Tobago and the THA would not be allowed to impose any direct or indirect taxation of its own.

-Section 43 stipulates that in considering Tobago's annual budgetary allocation, the Central Government must consider the:
+The Assembly debates these proposed laws and they are then transmitted to Cabinet and subject to Cabinet agreeing with the proposed laws, they are then introduced into Parliament for debate and ultimately for the approval of Parliament.
+It is further stipulated that a bill adopted by the Assembly shall not be contrary to any written law of the Republic of Trinidad and Tobago or impose any direct or indirect taxation. - 3.7.
+Section 43 stipulates that in considering Tobago's annual budgetary allocation, The Central Government must consider the: